Keeper-Security/Commander/README.md

 ```
 **Environment variables**

-for --user and --password options, you can set environment variables KEEPER_USER and KEEPER_PASWORD.
-User and password specified as options have priority over user and password settings specified in the configuration file.
+for --user and --password options, you can set environment variables KEEPER_SERVER, KEEPER_USER and KEEPER_PASWORD.
+Server, user and password specified as options have priority over server, user and password settings specified in the configuration file.

 ### Interactive shell
 If you would like to use keeper interactively within a shell session, invoke shell by typing